 Raph was the driving force behind R2CL and did almost all the work that is required for a team to arrive at the track with competitive bikes, riders, equipment and funding so unfortunately there is no real prospect of the team continuing long term without him.
 However, the legacy he has left is 2 fully prepared motorcycles and a spare engine, all the kit required to race them and a group of guys who know what they are doing and have a strong desire to honour his memory by using those bikes to gain one last great result at Le Mans, scene of his best results (2nd & 4th).

 This mission started with a 'test' race at the Bol d'Or where the team used up one of the remaining engines, using the experience to rebuild the knowledge that was lost with Raph's passing.
-Despite another reasonable finish and many minor success points, particularly around reliability of the base Suzuki, the team came away with a massive list of problems to be overcome and is currently working hard to resolve them all in time to field a podium challenging team at Le Mans in April 2018.
+Despite another reasonable finish and many minor success points, particularly around reliability of the base Suzuki, the team came away with a massive list of problems to be overcome and produced a bike with top 10 potential at Le Mans in April 2018.
+Unfortunately a crash early in the race meant that we were only able to get to 12th place.
+Currently the team is preparing to race again at Suzuka.

 Page updated on 17 November 2017